muhammadwaqarqsol/connectKitWagmiTypeChain/README.md

 ```

 ## Running project
-You need to clone this using
+You need to clone this repo using
 ```shell
 git clone urlofthisrepo
 ```